Music

 Further study

-Some music graduates choose to undertake further study in an area related to their first degree that allows them to specialise, for example in composition.
-Others pursue a range of qualifications in areas such as music performance, direction and instrumental or vocal teaching.
+You may choose to undertake further study in an area related to your first degree that allows you to specialise, for example in composition.
+It's also possible to take a range of qualifications in areas such as music performance, direction and instrumental or vocal teaching.

 When thinking about further study, you may consider a purely academic music qualification or degree options in community music, cultural management or musicology.